 Sea Buckthorn Hedge Plants Description

-which feature species ideal for coastal locations.
-It is noted for its plentiful edible orange berries which are very high in vitamins and antioxidents (use in pies, preserves, sauces and juices) and attractive delicate silvery foliage.
+Sea Buckthorn, also known as Sea Berry and even Siberian Pineapple, is a UK native hedgerow and one of the components in our Native Coastal Hedging Packs, which feature species ideal for coastal locations.
+It is noted for its plentiful, edible orange berries which are very high in vitamins and antioxidants (use in pies, preserves, sauces and juices) and attractive, delicate silvery foliage.

-For a good supply of berries, it needs to be in a sunny situation, see more edible choices here.
+For a good supply of berries, it needs to be in a sunny situation.
+You can see more edible hedging choices here.
 It's very useful in wet sites (it does not like dry soil) and can fix nitrogen in the soil so it's helpful in improving poor soils.
+See also our Alder Hedging page which is another hedge plant that can improve soil with nitrogen to the benefit of other plants nearby.

-The leaves are long and narrow and intially silvery on both upper and undersides, but turning sage green with maturity.
+The leaves are long and narrow and initially silvery on both upper and undersides, but turning sage green with maturity, making them similar in appearance to Rosemary whilst not being a fragrant hedging plant.
 This plant spreads quickly, both by sucker and seed, so it needs a little bit of maintenance.

 According to Greek legend, Sea Buckthorn was the favourite food of Pegasus, the winged horse and today, many horse supplements contain berries or leaves from this plant, thought to improve equine health.
-The berries are edible and full of Vitamin C (but can have a purging effect - you were warned!)
+The berries are edible and full of Vitamin C - up to 15 times the amount contained in oranges (but can have a purging effect - you were warned!)
 Oil from the berries is frequently used in skin care products.
-It was used by Russian astronauts to protect against sun burn and to treat victims of the Chernobyl disaster.
-All in all, it's worth its weight in silver!
+It was used by Russian astronauts to protect against sun burn and even to treat victims of the Chernobyl disaster.

 Bare root plants are only available from November to late April/early May.